codurance/site/src/_posts/2019-05-18-microservices-adventures.md

 Systems fail, and that is something to be expected and embraced.
 However, they should also self recover.
-How do you ask?
+How, you ask?
 Preferably without the input of humans.

-> With any advanced automation the weakest link is always the human.
+> With any advanced automation, the weakest link is always the human.

-Creating a self-healing system requires to monitor itself.
+Self-healing system requires self-monitoring capabilities.
-To monitor a platform, you need observability.
+To monitor anything, you need observability.
 Observability and monitoring should then be a priority, not an afterthought.
 To design, setup, and maintain platform monitoring, we need platform engineers.